-Examples of quantitative financial analysis successfully applied to investment portfolio management.
+Quantitative financial analysis successfully applied to portfolio management.

 Can historical data on securities be used to determine if any given rule-based plan for active investment management is well-drawn or not, so that existing programs can be improved and new and better ones developed?
 Yes!